Marketing Strategy ยท Updated July 9, 2026

 What Reddit Gets Right About Getting Music Heard

-Reddit is usually skeptical of easy answers here, and that skepticism is healthy.
+Reddit is skeptical of easy answers here, and that skepticism is healthy.
 Most artists do not need another site that promises exposure to millions.
 They need better songs, better positioning, better content, better data, and more direct relationships with real listeners.

 If somebody guarantees streams, radio play, label attention, or playlist placement without explaining listener quality, reporting, and risk, slow down.

-When you're ready for professional help growing your audience, work with simpl. — we specialize in music marketing for independent artists.
+When you're ready for professional help growing your audience, work with simpl.
+We specialize in music marketing for independent artists.

 Keep building the strategy